Archanakattii/creative_minds/README.md

 <p>https://github.com/Archanakattii/creative_minds/assets/160317297/80fc089a-efd6-4dbd-9a4d-f3db01a4527e</p>

-next, we'll connect the components to the cloud using the MQTT protocol,interface the TWILIO module with the controller, and later solder everything onto a perforated board.
+here we have used smoke instead of gas for the detection from the sensor next, we'll connect the components to the cloud using the MQTT protocol,interface the TWILIO module with the controller, and later solder everything onto a perforated board.